You’ll learn how to utilize the cat command on a dedicated server in this post.

-There are many different methods to check the existing running conditions, errors and general status of services on dedicated server.
-Especially, files in the /proc directory, can show you critical system information.
+There are many different methods to check the existing running conditions, errors, and general status of services on a dedicated server.
+Especially, files in the /proc directory can show you critical system information.
 The “proc” is a virtual filesystem, used as an interface to kernel data structures.
-Usually, it is mounted at /proc directory.
+Usually, it is mounted at the/proc directory.

 cat logfile.txt | less

-It is also possible to save the output contents in a file and download, so that you can check it offline.
+It is also possible to save the output contents in a file and download it so that you can check it offline.
 To do this, simply type “cat” followed by an output redirection operator.

 cat /proc/cpuinfo > /home/user/cpu-information.txt